SQDexe/sqdexe/README.md

 ### ✌ Welcome to my profile, I'm SQD.exe 📛

-I've been learning programming, and all sorts of IT related subjects since 2018 I'm mostly intrested in frontend'n'backend development, algorithmics, and computer games, yet I tend to venture into further fields …
+I've been learning programming, and all sorts of CS related subjects since 2018 I'm mostly intrested in low level development, computer graphics, and AI, though I also worked on some front'n'back-end stuff …

 I mostly work with:
 - ⚙  Rust